Mice Study Suggests Lack of Serotonin Not Behind Depression

 New evidence challenges the conventional wisdom that the brain chemical serotonin is responsible for maintaining mood balance, and that a deficit of serotonin leads to depression.

 In a study, scientists report that mice lacking the ability to make serotonin in their brains did not show depression-like symptoms.
+Mice are often studied in this manner, because they have simpler biological symptoms than humans, while also being capable of exhibiting symptoms similar to depression in humans.

 Donald Kuhn, Ph.D., and colleagues at Wayne State University School of Medicine set out to study what role, if any, serotonin played in the development of depression.